 Lynn Pineda’s Imagine Your House blog tackles universal homeownership and investing topics, despite her Florida-only real estate practice.
 She writes clearly and easily, making her blog a pleasure to read.

-The Internet is full of real estate blogs, most of which are boring exercises in mediocrity.
+The good ol’ interwebs are full of real estate blogs, most of which are boring exercises in mediocrity.

 For clever investing tactics, up-to-the-minute housing trends, and everything else that real estate investors need to stay current on, start with the best real estate blogs outlined above.
-Each serves a specific niche, and even more than that, brings a unique perspective about making money from real estate.
+Each real estate expert serves a specific niche, and even more than that, brings a unique perspective about making money from real estate.

 To quote a cliché at you, leaders are readers.
 The more you learn, the more you earn.
 All right, I’m out of rhyming platitudes, but you get the idea: your success does depend on what you know, not just who you know, so take continuing education seriously if you want to build wealth!♦

 What are your favorite real estate investing blogs?
-What makes them stand out as favorites?
+What makes them stand out as top real estate blogs?

 More Real Estate Investing Reads: